How to Create an LLC: Starting a Business

 Just like when you first started building your credit with a checking and charge card as a teenager, your business now can start establishing credit with your new EIN (which is essentially a social security number for a business).
-I recommend getting a business checking and charge card as soon as you get your EIN (which is an automatic option assuming you selected the gold plan through incfile).
+I highly recommend getting a business checking and charge card as soon as you get your EIN.
+You can get your EIN through incfile or simply register for it through the federal EIN application.

 I'd recommend getting either the Essentials or Plus plans or you'll quickly find yourself wanting some of those features.
 Essentials will be fine for most new businesses.
 Click here to save 50% on a new plan.